So, what are the best white paint colors to use on your trim and baseboards ?

 I’ve seen everything from white walls with contrasting high gloss black trim to bright yellow rooms with matching trim.

-Since the majority of our home’s trim is in fact painted white, I’ve dedicated this post on the three best white paint choices for trim.
+Since the majority of our home’s interior trim is in fact painted white, I’ve dedicated this post on the three best white paint choices for trim.

 But, I did want to mention, at the end of the day – the sky is of course the limit when it comes to paint choices (including morning sky blue!)